jack-fractal/All-Night-Laundry/README.md

 # All-Night-Laundry

-The text of the comic All Night Laundry
+This is the text of [All Night Laundry](http://www.all-night-laundry.com), an interactive webcomic written by Zachary Hall.